-Food, changes in routine, vaccinations, toxins in the environment, and stress are all lifestyle-related causes that can alter the delicate balance of good bacteria at work in the intestinal transit of your pet.
-A slight imbalance can impact 70% of its immune system.¹
+A lot of factors can alter the delicate balance of good bacterias at work in the intestinal transit of your pet.

-- Facilitates the absorption of nutritional elements in its food (for dogs of all ages).
+2. Facilitates the absorption of nutritional elements in its food.

-- Helps suppress soft, stinky, or hard stools and flatulence that usually" follow periods of stress.
+4. Helps suppress soft, stinky, or hard stools and flatulence that usually follow periods of stress.

-- Improves problems with hair coat by helping to eliminate toxins.
+5. Improves coat health by helping to eliminate toxins.

-- Improves the cat’s mood and behavior: close to 95% of serotonin&mdashthe chemical messenger of happiness&mdashis produced by beneficial gut bacteria.
-With good intestinal health your pet should have a better chance of being happy and well-adjusted!
+10. Improves mood and behavior: close to 95% of serotonin - the chemical messenger of happiness- is produced by beneficial gut bacterias.
+With good intestinal health your pet should have a better chance of being happy and well-behaved!

 1 According to Dr. Randy Kidd, “The ‘gut associated lymphoid tissue’ (GALT) is the largest immune organ in the body, consisting of several aggregates of lymphoid tissues found throughout the lining of the gut wall.
 It produces a variety of lymph cells and thus offers a variety of immune functions.